MrHyacinth/asb-test/readMe.md

 - Mongoose schema for creating bookings
 - Endpoints for all CRUD functions for the Rooms Collection
 - Endpoints for all CRUD functions for the Bookings Collection
-- Admin API for viewing booked rooms in real-time
+- Admin endpoint for viewing booked rooms in real-time

 ## To run ##